 Right here, every Saturday morning from 7.30 am to 1 pm (holidays excluded), they set up an organic veggie market.
 On the other side, there are dancing fountains and some benches to enjoy the greenery.

-The piazza is located between Trento’s main train station and Trento Grand Hotel, which was where we stayed.
+The piazza is located between Trento’s main train station and Grand Hotel Trento, which was where we stayed.
 Inside the gardens, there is also a small coffee shop for drinks and casual snacks.
 Sitting on one of the benches is what to do in Trento if you are after some relaxation.

 Cable car to Sardagna, for a beautiful view of Trento